 - 4 Tablespoons all-purpose flour

-- 2 teaspoon ground cinnamon
+- 2 teaspoons ground cinnamon

 - 1 teaspoon pumpkin pie spice

-- 2 Tablespoon butter softened
+- 2 Tablespoons butter – softened

 - 2 Tablespoons unsalted butter – melted

-- 1 teaspoon cinnamon
+- 1 teaspoon ground cinnamon

-Use a small bowl, and combine icing ingredients.
-If it's too runny, add more powdered sugar.
-If icing is too stiff, add a bit more cream.
+- In a medium bowl, combine icing ingredients – the melted butter, vanilla extract, milk, cinnamon, and powdered sugar.
+Use a hand mixer to combine well.If the icing is too runny, add more powdered sugar.
+If icing is too stiff, add a bit more milk.

-Store this cake in airtight container on countertop for up to four days.
+- Store this cake in airtight container on countertop for up to four days.

-You can freeze the cake, unfrosted, up to three months.
+- You can freeze the cake, unfrosted, up to three months.

 - If you don’t have a bundt pan, you could bake in a cake pan, (still add streusel layer) and bake for less time.